 Yes, this is an issue that directly promotes the interests of WWU students and their safety.
 Mobilizing students around tenant rights can lead to feelings of empowerment and more political and social activism later on.
-The population of Freshmen students at WWU can also learn their rights before they leave on-campus housing for apartments and houses for the 2014-2015 school year.
+The population of Freshmen students at WWU can also be spurred into knowing their rights when they leave campus to move into apartments and houses.